True to my benevolent nature, this handy guide I made for you is filled with things you won’t hear from anyone else.

 And shoes.
 Especially shoes.

-Because newsflash, Junior’s back-to-school enthusiasm decreases annually in direct proportion to Junior’s increase in age, whereas Junior’s wardrobe enthusiasm is the other way around.
+Because newsflash, Junior’s back-to-school enthusiasm decreases annually in direct proportion to Junior’s increase in age, whereas Junior’s wardrobe enthusiasm trends the other way around.

 If it’s going to make you bitchy, do not sign the volunteer sheet.

 You may have been lead to believe otherwise, but there really are other ways to be of use.
 (See #12.)

 You can go out and buy all the school supplies from the list they provide you before school starts, but Junior’s gonna come home with an entirely new list on the first day of school.

 It’s somewhere within the first two weeks of school that Junior may come home with a fundraiser packet.